gammalib/gammalib/doc/source/user_manual/getting.rst

 specify any non-standard location for the readline and ncurses libraries.

-The configuration script also checks for the presence of swig, which is used for building the Python wrapper files.
-Normally, swig is not needed to create the Python bindings as the necessary wrapper files are shipped with the GammaLib source code.
-If you plan, however, to modify or to extend the Python interface, you will need swig to rebuild the Python wrappers following changes to the interface.
+The configuration script also checks for the presence of `swig <http://www.swig.org/>`_, which is used for building the Python wrapper files.
+Normally, `swig <http://www.swig.org/>`_ is not needed to create the Python bindings as the necessary wrapper files are shipped with the GammaLib source code.
+If you plan, however, to modify or to extend the Python interface, you will need `swig <http://www.swig.org/>`_ to rebuild the Python wrappers following changes to the interface.

 The configuration summary informs also about all instrument dependent interfaces that will be compiled into the GammaLib library.
-By default, all available interfaces (multi-wavelength, *Fermi*-LAT, COMPTEL and CTA) will be compiled into GammaLib.
+By default, all available interfaces (multi-wavelength, Fermi/LAT, COMPTEL and CTA) will be compiled into GammaLib.
 If you wish to disable a particular interface, you may use the configure options ``--without-mwl``, ``--without-lat``, ``--without-com`` or ``--without-cta``.